kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 62: May 2, 2020

+**Today's Progress**: I worked on my secret project.
+I worked on the home page, more on how to display the content itself than on JS.
+I had a lot of problem today trying to install bootstrap on a angular project.
+I think it has something to do with the fact that I have material already in it but not really sure.

+**Thoughts**: I have to get back to the Angular course.
+Today was fun to dabble on this project and take a break from Udemy.
+I want to start a writing course on udemy but I don't seem to bring myself to do it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nemo-frontend-kaio-rosa/commit/7809833ae006c8022267ed0c2dfb26229dff301a)

+---

 ### Day 61: May 1, 2020

 **Today's Progress**: I worked on my secret project.
 I created the navbar and started working a little on some the css and the routing.